 Setting up Python

-We recommend using Python 3.
+magma requires using Python 3.7+.
 This section walks through a few common methods for getting set up with Python.
 The first (recommended) method is to use miniconda which supports MacOS and Linux (and Windows, but magma's support for windows has not been tested).
 We also provide methods using the standard package managers for MacOS and Ubuntu Linux.

 miniconda - A free minimal installer for conda.
 Miniconda is a small, bootstrap version of Anaconda that includes only conda, Python, the packages they depend on and a small number of other useful packages, including pip, zlib and a few others.
 Use the conda install command to install 720+ additional conda packages from the Continuum repository.

 Download the installer for your operating system from https://conda.io/miniconda.html.